Vultraz/Shadows_of_Deception/readme.md

 NX-RPG via Git, you should either:

 * Install lp8 via Battle for Wesnoth’s add-ons manager, or…
-* Clone lp8’s Git repository (which is also [on GitHub] [5]) into the same directory into which you cloned NX-RPG’s Git repository.
+* Clone lp8’s Git repository (which is also [on GitHub] [5]), and create a symbolic link to its `8680s_Lua_Pack` directory in the same directory into which you cloned NX-RPG’s Git repository.

 [5]: <https://github.com/8573/wesnoth-lp8>